 Gr.
 9 - Gr.
 12

-What City Academy says: We will continue to run our usual quadmestered day school program as it is proving to be the best option for co-horting and contact tracing.
-Our small size will ensure reduced numbers in all classrooms to meet the physical distancing requirements.
+What City Academy says: City Academy will continue to run our usual quadmestered day school program as it is proving to be the best option for co-horting and contact tracing.
+Our small class sizes will ensure that we meet the physical distancing requirements.
+For consistency of program, classes will either be offered through the virtual classroom or in-person and class times will remain fixed.

 1910 Yonge Street, Suite 115, Toronto, Ontario, M4S 3B2